 F2H-2 Banshee Pilot from VF-34 appreciates the subtle humour at his misfortune.

 Very special Sea Vixen.
-An example of this tradition in the Royal Navy
+An example of this tradition in the Royal Navy and its aircraft carriers.

 F2H-2 USN Banshee Non Standard markings